Isiah Kiner-Falefa Player Props: Yankees vs. White Sox

-On Monday, Isiah Kiner-Falefa (.400 on-base percentage in past 10 games, 78 points above season-long percentage) and the New York Yankees face the Chicago White Sox, whose starting pitcher will be Dylan Cease.
+On Tuesday, Isiah Kiner-Falefa (.226 batting average in his past 10 games, with a double, a home run, seven walks and five RBI) and the New York Yankees face the Chicago White Sox, whose starting pitcher will be Touki Toussaint.
 First pitch is at 8:10 PM ET.

-In his last game he had a hitless showing (0-for-2) against the Astros.
+He had a hitless showing in his last game (0-for-1) against the White Sox.

 Isiah Kiner-Falefa Game Info & Props vs. the White Sox